All Grade Calculator

 What is the difference between semester and cumulative GPA?

-How can I raise my cumulative GPA quickly?
+How can I raise my cumulative GPA?